sourcegraph/sourcegraph-public-snapshot/doc/user/search/language.md

   </table>
 </div>

-Search parameters allow you to narrow search queries and modify search behavior.
+Search parameters allow you to filter search results or modify search behavior.

 ### Repo